Diclofenac: Formulations and brand names

 Voltaren and Voltarol contain the sodium salt of diclofenac.
 In the United Kingdom, Voltarol can be supplied with either the sodium salt or the potassium salt, while Cataflam, sold in some other countries, is the potassium salt only.
-However, Voltarol Emulgel contains diclofenac diethylammonium, in which a 1.16% concentration is equivalent to a 1% concentration of the sodium salt.
-In 2016 Voltarol was one of the biggest selling branded over-the-counter medications sold in Great Britain, with sales of £39.3 million.
+However, Voltarol Emulgel contains diclofenac diethylammonium 1.16%, being equivalent to 1% sodium salt.
+In 2016, Voltarol was one of the biggest selling branded over-the-counter medications sold in Great Britain, with sales of £39.3 million.

+In the United States, 1% diclofenac gel was approved by the FDA in 2007 as a prescription drug for the temporary relief of the pain of osteoarthritis of joints in the hands, knees, and feet.
+In 2020, the FDA approved the gel formulation for nonprescription use.

-On 14 January 2015, diclofenac oral preparations were reclassified as prescription-only medicines in the UK.
-The topical preparations are still available without prescription.
+In January 2015, diclofenac oral preparations were reclassified as prescription-only medicines in the UK.
+The topical preparations are available without a prescription.